Luca Signorelli

 Luca Signorelli (c.
-1441/1445 – 16 October 1523) was an Italian Renaissance painter from Cortona in Tuscany, who was noted in particular for his ability as a draftsman and his use of foreshortening.
+1441/1445 – 16 October 1523) was an Italian Renaissance painter from Cortona, in Tuscany, who was noted in particular for his ability as a draftsman and his use of foreshortening.
 His massive frescos of the Last Judgment (1499–1503) in Orvieto Cathedral are considered his masterpiece.

 In his early 40s he returned to live in Cortona, after working in Florence, Siena and Rome (1478–84, painting a now lost section of the Sistine Chapel).
 With an established reputation, he remained based in Cortona for the rest of his life, but often travelled to the cities of the region to fulfill commissions.
-He was probably trained by Piero della Francesca in Florence, as his cousin Giorgio Vasari wrote, and his Quattrocento style became rather out of date in the new century.
+He was probably trained by Piero della Francesca in Florence, as his cousin Giorgio Vasari wrote.

-Cortona will host a major exhibition in 2023 to celebrate the 500th anniversary of his death.
+Cortona hosted a major exhibition in 2023 to celebrate the 500th anniversary of his death.

 Biography

 He was born Luca d'Egidio di Ventura in Cortona, Tuscany (some sources call him Luca da Cortona).
 The precise date of his birth is uncertain, but birth dates between 1441 and 1445 have been proposed.
 He died in 1523 in his native Cortona, where he is buried.
-He was likely between seventy-eight and eighty-two years old.
-He is considered to be part of the Tuscan school, although he also worked extensively in Umbria and Rome.